MPA Program Handbook 2023-2024

 NOTE: The Brooks MPA Program web site contains an online course guide that students may use to identify Cornell courses that are being offered during the current academic year, and which can fulfill foundation and concentration requirements for the MPA degree.

 The Brooks MPA Program Plan of Study form must be submitted to the Canvas Brooks MPA Advising Center for review and approval at the end of the first semester.
 The MPA Plan of Study should be reviewed again and resubmitted with possible revisions, at the beginning of students’ third semester of study at Cornell.
-A timeline for submitting all MPA forms and meeting program milestones is located at the end of this handbook.
 All forms and petitions must be submitted through the Canvas Brooks MPA Advising Center.

 Plan of Study forms may be downloaded on the Canvas Brooks MPA Advising Center.
 The Plan of Study is not a ‘contract’ but rather an ‘indicative plan.’
 A Plan of Study can be modified according to a student’s professional objectives at any time.
 Completing and revising the Plan of Study is an opportunity for students to reflect on their objectives.
 Students who do not prepare and submit this documentation on schedule are liable to forfeit their good standing in the program.
 It is the student’s responsibility to resubmit on the Canvas Brooks MPA Advising Center any changes to their Plan of Study for review and approval.